kristopherkyle/SLS-670/README.md

-## Welcome to SLS 670: Applied Quantitative Research Methods for Second Language Research
+## Welcome to SLS 670: Quantitative Research Methods for Second Language Research

 This site will include tutorials for performing all quantitative analyses (in R/Rstudio) for the course.